ahad-jiva/C-matmul/README.md

 # C-matmul
-Matrix multiplier written in C
+A high-performance, parallelized matrix multiplier and determinant solver.